 How dangerous is epilepsy?

 Although an epileptic seizure may look threatening, epilepsy is seldom acutely dangerous.
-There are ever more and better options for treating epilepsy.
-Medication or, in some cases, surgery enables most people with epilepsy to live a normal life.
+There are even more and better options for treating epilepsy.
+Medication or, in some cases, surgery enables most people with epilepsy to live an everyday life.
 So, most people will not need to stick to restrictive rules of living.

 • What does a seizure look like?

-• Does a person feel a seizure coming on?
+• Can a person sense a seizure before it happens?
 When do seizures occur?
 Is there a pattern in that?

 • Are there any known triggers?
 (E.g. tension, stress, alcohol consumption)

-• Can the person come out a seizure alone?
+• Can the person come out of a seizure alone?

 • Are there people nearby who can help if the person has a seizure?

-You will find more tips/advice to help you assess how risky a particular activity is here.
+You will find more tips/advice to help you assess a particular activity’s risk here.

 Epilepsy surgery